 Despite the modest physical size, the drive is rugged.
 WD says it can easily withstand drops from up to 6.5-foot height and has the shock resistance of up to 1,500 g-forces.
 I gave it to my toddler to play for a day, and it survived without any problem.
 That’s for sure more impressive than most of the toys and at least one iPhone, we have in the house.

-Even though the drive is not slated to be waterproof.
-I accidentally left it in my shorts’ pocket, and it survived being machine-washed and dried.
+Even though the drive is not supposed to be waterproof, it survived going through the washing and drying processes when I accidentally left it in my shorts’ pocket.
 Don’t try that with your drive, however.
-Generally, all storage devices are supposed to be handled with care.
+Generally, it would be best if you handled all storage devices with care.

 There’s one thing you need to know: this portable drive is a fingerprint super magnet.
 Once you’ve touched it, it’s almost impossible to undo that fact.